philrz/super/docs/language/data-types.md

 ORDER BY salary
 LIMIT 5
 ```
-In SuperPipe, you would say
+Using pipes in SuperSQL, you could say
 ```
 from anywhere
 | typeof(this)==<employee>